Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 Here we feel that the usability offers certain thresholds.
 Firstly, it would add to the usability, if one could include into the process also layers, which are not actively in display.
 Wherever granular vector data are involved QGIS considerably slows on computers which do not meet the special requirements of large data processing.
 A workaround applied often is to not display the data while processing them.
 From our experience researchers and students rely mostly on less powerful hardware.

 Secondly, depending on the number of fields the input point and the overlayed layers carry the selection of the attribute-fields quickly becomes confusing, tiring and facilitates errors.
-As for example geodata on soil types often bring a quantity of attribute fields, this may concern archaeologists.
+As an example, geodata on soil types often bring a quantity of attribute fields, so this may concern archaeologists.
 A possible solution could be a partition of the dialogues between source and overlayed layers as shown by the core plugin "intersection" for the geoprocessing of vector layers.

 Thirdly, the tool does not allow identical field names for the resulting point layer, as this would indeed complicate or even prevent the user to interpret the resulting layer correctly.
 Luckily enough the tool offers a way to rename the fields on the fly before starting the process.
 Still the renaming is restricted by the maximal length of 10 characters - longer entries get truncated.
 In the reviewers experience this complicates matters in so far, as in combination of the lack of a logfile the comprehensibility of the resulting files is affected by this.

+If a polygon layer is joined with another layer (e.g. some further attributes from a csv file), it is not possible to query the linked attributes.
+This is may be circumvented by saving the joined dataset separately and then querying the new file.
+In some cases though, this is a step not necessarily integrated in the usual workflows of the user.

 Finally, the tool does not offer a temporary layer as result like (again) many of the core plugins.
 Temporary layers would be an advantage when the sampling of points is a step within a workflow that aims for example to achieve the overall distribution of a position property measured on all measurement points.
 Here one just unnecessarily saves data of an intermediate value.

 #### Communication with the user

+While the program runs, the status field in the interface dialogue counts the points that have already been sampled, thereby offering the user the possibility to gauge how the process is coming along.

 Testing shows, that there are error messages as well as warnings.
 Errors encompass wrong or missing choices concerning the layers to be matched or identical fieldnames.
 A warning is given when layers of different coordination reference systems are used.
 As it is only warning it is possible to override the message.
 This allows seamless working with data that might have false metadata.
 Short status messages support the user in solving errors and problems.

 #### Performance and Robustness

 The Point sampling tool integrates seamlessly into the QGIS environment.
-In our test environment it ran stable and robust with datasets up to 16.900 points on buffer layers with significant geometric overlap.
+In our test set up it ran stable and robust with datasets up to 16.900 points on buffer layers with significant geometric overlap.
 The process took less than a minute.

 #### Help features, tutorials and community